Menu

 b.
 Original and photocopy of at least one (1) valid I.D. card of the representative as listed under Item no. 3 hereof.

-1. Certification on the honors received and baccalaureate degree earned, duly signed by the authorized official/registrar of the foreign school / college / university bearing the seal of the college / university, and duly authenticated by a Philippine Foreign Service Post.
+1. For applicants presenting documents originating from countries who are not member to the Apostille Convention (Austria, Finland, Germany and Greece), Certification on the honors received and baccalaureate degree earned, duly signed by the authorized/registrar of the foreign school/college/ university bearing the seal of the college/university, and duly authenticated by a Philippine Foreign Service Post.
 The Certification must state/indicate the equivalent Latin honor in cases of honors with name/title different from the Latin honors summa cum laude, magna cum laude, or cum laude.
 This Certification is not the Diploma and is separate from the Transcript of Record;

-1. Transcript of Records certified as true copy by the foreign school (with English translation as applicable) and duly authenticated by the Philippine Foreign Service Post with jurisdiction over the foreign school;
+1. For applicant presenting Transcript of Records originating from countrIes which are not members to the Apostille Convention (Austria, Finland, Germany, and Greece), the Transcript of Records certified as true copy by the foreign school (with English translation as applicable) and duly authenticated by the Philippine Foreign Service Post with jurisdiction over the foreign school is required;

-1. Certification from the Department of Foreign Affairs (DFA), through the Philippine Foreign Service Posts, on the status of operation of the foreign school duly signed by authorized DFA official, affixed with DFA official dry-seal, and printed on DFA official letterhead.
+1. For applicant presenting documents originating from countries which are not members to the Apostille Convention (Austria, Finland, Germany and Greece), the Certification from the Department of Foreign Affairs (DFA), through the Philippine Foreign Service Posts, on the status of operation of the foreign school duly signed by authorized DFA official, affixed with DFA official dry-seal, and printed on DFA official letterhead.
 (Agency to agency); and

 The CSC-RO/FO may require other documents as it deems necessary in verifying the authenticity of information supplied by the applicant.